 - Photon filters content but doesn’t change the info in the database.

 - Photon currently only acts on images in posts and pages, as well as featured images (post thumbnails).

 - Photon will apply to old posts and new ones alike and can be turned on or off easily.

 - How does Photon determine which dimensions to serve?

-Photon looks at the img tag width and height attributes and then serves an image resized to those dimensions or to the width of the containing element (whichever is smaller).
+Photon looks at the img element’s width and height attributes and then serves an image resized to those dimensions or to the width of the containing element (whichever is smaller).

-- Is there any way to keep the “width” and “height” tags in the replaced HTML?
+- Is there any way to keep the “width” and “height” attributes in the Photon-generated HTML?

 - No cache invalidations – currently the images are cached “forever”.
 If you want to “refresh” an image you will need to change the name of the image.
 Adding random query arguments, commonly known as cachebusters, will not work.

 - We only fetch, resize, and serve gif, png, and jpg images from servers that listen on port 80.
 This is about 99.99% of the web servers in the world.

 - We will not “upscale” an image in most circumstances.
 If your original image is 1000px wide and you ask for us to make it 5000px, we will serve you the original 1000px image.
 Upscaled images are usually of poor quality and we want to avoid that.

 - If your server takes longer than 10 seconds to upload the image to Photon, the upload will time out and your image will appear to be broken.
 Try to upload a differently-named image with a smaller file size if this happens.